 Reptiles and Amphibians

-The common five-lined skink is Missouri's most common skink.
+The common five-lined skink is one of Missouri's most abundant skinks.
 Adults are olive or tan with lengthwise stripes.
 It is often called the blue-tailed skink for the coloration of juveniles.
+Occurs nearly statewide.

 About Reptiles and Amphibians in Missouri